 Nahed Hazaa was born and raised in Egypt and speaks fluent Arabic and English.
-She completed her undergraduate studies at Cairo University with a major in Civil Engineering, and has a M.S. in the same major from Duke University .
-Until this year, she taught Arabic using Comprehension-Based Methods at a private school in Albany , NY.
+She completed her undergraduate studies at Cairo University with a major in Civil Engineering, and has an M.S. in the same major from Duke University.
+Until this year, she taught Arabic using Comprehension-Based Methods at a private school in Albany, New York.
 Changing from classical teaching methods in Arabic to Comprehension-Based Methods made a significant difference in the ability of the students in carrying on conversations in the classroom and at home.
 Both the school administration and the parents were tremendously supportive and enthusiastic about applying Comprehension-Based Methods to teaching Arabic as a second language.

 Nahed’s students say that the best things about her class are the teacher and the laughter.